MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 # GCode sender

-A GCode sender is responsible for reading gcode lines out of a large file and streaming them down to the GCode interpreter, usually over a USB connection.
+A GCode sender is responsible for reading GCode lines out of a large file and streaming them down to the GCode interpreter, usually over a USB connection.
 GCode senders are usually programs that run on regular laptops or raspberry pi's, but it is possible to integrate the GCode sender and GCoder interpreter together on a single board.
 Senders provide higher-level operations like pausing and resuming a tool path, jogging the cutter around using a pendant, or adjusting the z-height offset when changing to a different tool.

 Senders provide you with a user interface of some kind that lets you actuate your CNC machine at a much more intuitive level than at the GCode level.